- $8-million design-build (DB) project, including nearly 22 miles of water, sanitary sewer, and storm sewer utilities

 - Design and installation of the utilities occurred within a 6-month period

 The procurement for DB services was initiated by the USACE in early summer of 2005.
-Upon selection of the DB team proposed to the USACE, CH2M was selected to move forward with design and construction services for this work.
-Clark Design-Build LLC was selected as the DB contractor for the barracks and facilities installation while CH2M HILL prepared the off-site facilities.
-Upon further negotiations for additional work in a limited time frame, CH2M was selected to proceed with the construction of the on-site utilities, designed by Clark DB.
+Upon selection of the DB team proposed to the USACE, Jacobs was selected to move forward with design and construction services for this work.
+Clark Design-Build LLC was selected as the DB contractor for the barracks and facilities installation while Jacobs prepared the off-site facilities.
+Upon further negotiations for additional work in a limited time frame, Jacobs was selected to proceed with the construction of the on-site utilities, designed by Clark DB.

 The project consists of a new 1-MG water storage tank; booster pump station; 1,800 linear feet of 12-inch waterline and connections; 8,400 linear feet of new 12-inch force main; as well as a 2.4-mgd sewage lift station.

-At the height of construction, 5 CH2M pipeline crews along with several pipeline subcontractors were engaged to complete the project on schedule.
-The work required significant coordination between CH2M, Clark DB, Ft.
-Bliss Water Services Company, USACE, and the pipeline subcontractors (Pate Construction, KR Swerdfeger, High Country Pipeline, Garney Construction).
+At the height of construction, five Jacobs pipeline crews along with several pipeline subcontractors were engaged to complete the project on schedule.
+The work required significant coordination between Jacobs Clark DB, Ft.
+Bliss Water Services Company, USACE, and the pipeline subcontractors.

 Issues requiring considerable coordination included design changes in barracks configuration and connection material; schedule changes; and added or modified work scope during the project which necessitated re-scheduling of crews to perform the additional work while maintaining the contract schedule.